-With the ARCore SDK for iOS, you can build ARKit apps targeting the following ARKit-compatible devices:
+With the ARCore SDK for iOS, you can build ARKit apps targeting iOS devices that are also supported by ARCore.

 The ARCore SDK for iOS interfaces with ARKit, letting you make ARKit and ARCore anchors available to iOS and Android devices in the same environment.